 Small World of Warcraft: Working closely with Blizzard

 On the US-American portal Boardgamegeek the determined fan rating of almost 200 given ratings is 7.9.
-Also we loved Small World of Warcraft - and not because we are fans of Blizzard's “Massive Multiplayer Online Roleplaying Game” anyway.
-The spin-off feels round, is gathered in the right places and combines elements in a basic game for which Small World first needed expansions and developments.
+Also we loved Small World of Warcraft - not because we're fans of Blizzard's "Massive Multiplayer Online Roleplaying Game" anyway.
+The spin-off feels well-rounded, is tightened in all the right places and combines elements in a basic game for which Small World first needed expansion and development.
 The template is around eleven years old, so Small World of Warcraft is also a kind of evolution of the board game.
-It is a misconception that the author Philippe Keyaerts just had to copy.
+That author Philippe Keyaerts just had to copy is a misconception.

-Days of Wonder approached him with the idea of transferring the board game Small World into the Warcraft universe.
+Days of Wonder approached him with the idea of transferring the Small World board game to the Warcraft universe.
 This is what Philippe Keyaerts tells us, who saw a challenge in working in and with someone else's universe.
-Blizzard was apparently involved in the development of Small World of Warcraft at an early stage: "Blizzard came up with a list of the iconic races that they would have liked to see in the game," explains Keyaerts.
-The selection of the peoples thus comes indirectly from the licensors.
-Then it was Philippe Keyaert's task to develop the - mostly new - skills for the peoples.
+Blizzard was also apparently involved in the development of Small World of Warcraft early on: "Blizzard came up with a list of iconic races that they would have liked to see in the game," explains Keyaerts.
+The selection of the colonies thus comes indirectly from the licensors.
+Then it was Philippe Keyaert's task to develop the - mostly new - skills to the races.

-Philippe Keyaerts used the stand-alone board game Small World Underground, which was released in 2011.
-"The idea of legendary artifacts and special places came from underground," explains Keyaerts, "reworked based on the story of World of Warcraft."
-These are bonuses that players retain even if they leave their peoples behind.
-Another trick of Small World of Warcraft is the game board, which is divided into islands and thus has some additional rules of movement.
-“And ultimately every people belongs to a faction, horde or alliance,” says the game author.
-"There is a small incentive to start fights with the opposing faction," explains Keyaerts, but it is not mandatory.
-Philippe Keyaerts is nevertheless aware of the importance of the conflict: “This contradiction is a backbone of Warcraft history,” says the author.
+Philippe Keyaerts helped himself to the stand-alone board game Small World Underground, which was released in 2011.
+"The idea of legendary artifacts and special locations came from underground," explains Keyaerts, "adapted to the story of World of Warcraft."
+These are bonuses that remain with the players even if they leave their races behind.
+Another trick of Small World of Warcraft is the game board, which is divided into islands and thus has some additional movement rules.
+"And ultimately, every race belongs to a faction, horde or alliance," says the game designer.
+"There is a small incentive to start fights with the opposing faction," explains Keyaerts, although this is not mandatory.
+Philippe Keyaerts is nevertheless aware of the importance of the conflict: "This dichotomy is a backbone of the Warcraft story," says the author.
 "That had to find its way into the game!"

-A game lasts around 40 to 80 minutes, depending, among other things, on the number of players and experience with this new or old Small World title.
-The complexity of Small World of Warcraft is slightly increased, explains the Keyaerts, “especially because of the artifacts and special locations.
-But not so much. " With regard to the degree of difficulty, the licensed game is based on the template.
+A game lasts around 40 to 80 minutes, depending among other things on the number of players and the experience with this new or the old Small World titles.
+The complexity of Small World of Warcraft is slightly increased, explains Keyaerts, "particularly due to the artifacts and special locations.
+But not so much.”
+In terms of difficulty, the licensed game is based on the template.

-Keyaerts had to get the blessing from Blizzard Entertainment despite the well-known and functioning concept: “I developed a first draft and then sent it to the Blizzard team”.
-There they made some “comments and suggestions”, mainly related to the background story.
-Blizzard wanted to make sure that Small World of Warcraft reproduced the “Lore” exactly.
-Philippe Keyaerts made improvements, changed - and submitted the new design again.
-This went on until everyone was satisfied.
-“The same happened with the illustrations”.
+Despite the known and working concept, Keyaerts had to get the blessing of Blizzard Entertainment: "I developed a first draft and then sent it to the Blizzard team".
+There they made some "comments and suggestions", which mainly concerned the background story.
+Blizzard wanted to ensure that Small World of Warcraft accurately represented the "lore".
+Philippe Keyaerts has improved, changed - and submitted the new draft again.
+This went on until everyone was happy.
+"The same thing happened with the illustrations."

-So Keyaerts did not develop the game on his own.
-What felt like a “safety net” for him, he says himself.
-In fact, there could hardly have been a worse faux pas for fans than a screwed up story or inappropriate illustrations.
-“So the pressure wasn't that great,” says Keyaerts, relieved.
-“I had the backstory keeper on my side”.
+Keyaerts did not develop the game alone.
+Which, he says, felt like a "safety net" for him.
+In fact, there couldn't have been a worse faux pas for fans than a botched story or inappropriate illustrations.
+"The pressure wasn't that great," says Keyaerts, relieved.
+"I had the backstory keeper on my side."

-When the basic structure was in place, it was time to balance.
-Before a rough “do what you want” game, Keyaerts had refined the rules more and more: “You have to weigh the interests, the challenges, the simplicity.
-Balancing an individual skill is not that difficult, but looking at the game as a whole is a completely different matter, ”explains Philippe Keyaerts.
-This is exactly what the game designer considers to be the most challenging part of the design process.
+Once the basic structure was in place, it was time for balancing.
+Before a rough "do what you want" game, Keyaerts had refined the rules more and more: "You have to weigh the interests, the challenges, the simplicity.
+Balancing an individual skill isn't that difficult, but looking at the game as a whole is another matter entirely,” explains Philippe Keyaerts.
+This is exactly what the game designer considers the most challenging part during the design process.
 Small World of Warcraft is not a copy of the original, but a balanced development.
-This also means that some great ideas sometimes fly out because they don't fit into the overall picture, says Keyaerts, who also had to find a suitable solution for many a problem at Small World of Warcraft, including “painful cuts”.
+This also means that some great ideas sometimes fly out because they don't fit into the overall picture, says Keyaerts, who also had to find a suitable solution for many a problem with Small World of Warcraft, including "painful cuts".

-And who as a fan now believes that the story of the “Small World of Warcraft” has already been told: That doesn't seem to be the case.
-Although it is still too early to talk about future plans, the 'baby' is still too young, according to Philippe Keyaerts.
-“But I've already worked on some expansion ideas”.
+And if you, as a fan, now believe that the story of the "Small World of Warcraft" has already been told: That doesn't seem to be the case.
+It is still too early to talk about future plans, the 'baby' is still too young, according to Philippe Keyaerts.
+"But I've already been working on some expansion ideas."